emacsmirror/turtles/docs/source/reference.rst

 (turtles-with-minibuffer READ &rest BODY) : macro
     This macro tests minibuffer or recursive-edit interactions.

+    This macro is meant to be called from within a secondary instance, that is, after below :code:`(turtles-ert-test)` in an ERT test.

     The READ section is a single sexp that calls a function that runs on the minibuffer or within a recursive-edit.
 When this function